Charlesbibi/OA-PROJECT/README.md

 <activiti.version>7.1.0-M6</activiti.version>
 <springboot.version2.3.6.RELEASE</springboot.version>
 ```

+## 1.3 Back-end services start
+Start the Redis client and then start the server

 # 2. oa-wechat-web
 This moudle contains all front-end pages displayed after clicking on the WeChat public page, including functions such as making application, processing application, my, details, etc.
 ## 2.1 version